QinganZhao/Deep-Learning-Based-Structural-Damage-Detection/README.md

  36. Makantasis, K., Protopapadakis, E., Doulamis, A., Doulamis, N., & Loupos, C. (2015).
 Deep Convolutional Neural Networks for efficient vision based tunnel inspection.
 IEEE International Conference on Intelligent Computer Communication and Processing (pp.335-342).
 IEEE.
  37. Protopapadakis, E., Makantasis, K., & Kopsiaftis, G., et al. (2016).
 Crack identification via user feedback, convolutional neural networks and laser scanners for tunnel infrastructures.
 The 11th Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications, 2016: 725-734.
  38. Cha, Y. J., Choi, W., & Büyüköztürk, O. (2017).
 Deep learning‐based crack damage detection using convolutional neural networks.
 Computer‐aided Civil & Infrastructure Engineering, 32(5), 361-378.

+For more details please see my undergraduate thesis uploaded in the "thesis based on this project (in Chinese)" folder.
+Unfortunately I do not have a English version for the time being.

 ### Please cite this project in your publications if it helps your research